 Physics is a highly specialized topic.
 The Physics Optional Syllabus for UPSC is appropriate for students who have studied it at the graduate level.
 If you are considering to opt UPSC Physics Optional Syllabus, there are some things you should know about it.

 Read this article to figure out the UPSC Optional Physics Syllabus.
 Also, acknowledge some of its benefits and drawbacks, what books you should refer to cover this syllabus, how to cover the syllabus, and many more related queries regarding the Physics Optional Syllabus of the IAS Exam.

-- Pros and Cons of Physics UPSC Optional Syllabus
+- Books For Paper 1 Of Physics UPSC Optional Syllabus

-- Books To Cover Physics Optional UPSC Syllabus
+- Books For Paper 2 Of Physics UPSC Optional Syllabus

 Physics Optional Syllabus For UPSC Exam

 Laws of motion; conservation of energy and momentum, applications to rotating frames, centripetal and Coriolis accelerations; Motion under a central force; Conservation of angular momentum, Kepler’s laws; Fields and potentials; Gravitational field and potential due to spherical bodies, Gauss and Poisson equations, gravitational self-energy; Two-body problem; Reduced mass; Rutherford scattering; Centre of mass and laboratory reference frames.